 2. Rocky (1976)

 Coming in at #2 on our boxing movies list is Rocky.
-Sylvester Stallone stars as Rocky Balboa, a small-time boxer from around the way.
+Sylvester Stallone stars as Rocky Balboa, a small-time fighter from around the way.

 Balboa is a standup guy who gets the break of a lifetime: a fight with heavyweight champ Apollo Creed (Carl Weathers).
-But there’s one problem–Balboa is a rocky boxer at best.
-He improves his shaky skills however, with lots of epic training.
-As we watch him transform from a nobody into the legend.
+But there’s one problem–Balboa has rocky skills at best.
+He improves his abilities however, with lots of epic training.
+As we watch him transform from a nobody into a legend.

 So, sit back and get ready to cheer for the Italian Stallion.

 Cast: Sylvester Stallone, Talia Shire, Burt Young, Carl Weathers, Burgess Meredith

 After you watch this documentary about three-time world heavyweight Muhammad Ali, you will know why this boxing great impacted the world like he did.
 Brash, cocky, and more than a little arrogant, Ali backed up all claims of being the best with speed, agility, and punching prowess.

 When We Were Kings focuses on Ali’s epic battle with daunting opponent George Foreman in Africa.
 In summary, the host town of Kinshasa, Zaire hasn’t been the same since.

 Several fictional and non-fictional boxing movies have been made.
 And many in fact feature The Greatest.
 But the finest boxing documentaries past or present have the title When We Were Kings.